 It's a slightly newer Japanese tea as Kyushu farmers developed it in the 1950s.
 Interestingly enough, farmers produced a similar version of guricha in the 1930s in Shizuoka Prefecture.
 They grew this tea primarily for export into Russia, where it was quite favored.

-The Russian tea market loved pan-fried Chinese green teas.
+The Russian tea market loved pan-fired Chinese green teas.
 However, in Japan, there was a ban on pan-firing tea.
 Thus, some innovative farmers created guricha.
 This tea looked and tasted like Chinese teas but was actually steamed.

 With time, not only did the Russian market come to love this tea, but also plenty of Middle Eastern countries.
 It wasn't until later on that Kyushu Tamaryokucha gained a loyal following of tea enthusiasts throughout Japan and eventually across the world.
 Nowadays, Japanese tea farmers don't produce Tamaryokucha for mass export, but only for connoisseurs who know and love this unique and somewhat rare tea.